-Modified Domestic Demand (MDD) - which ignores the net exports channel - is best cyclical indicator
+Modified Domestic Demand (MDD) - which ignores exports - is best cyclical indicator

 - GNI\ is useful but not timely.
 MDD is released on a quarterly and real basis.

 - MDD ignores the net exports channel.
 It also omits aircraft leasing and IP imports from investment to give a modified measure of domestic demand.

 - The measure includes:

 - private consumption

 - government consumption

 - building investment

 - elements of machinery & equipment investment

 - elements of intangible asset investment

 - value of physical changes in stock

-- This measure pegs real growth closer to 6.0% in the year to Q2 2018.
+- This measure pegs real growth closer to 2.7% in the year to Q3 2018.
 Since 2014, annual growth has averaged over 5% when looking at MDD.